 In the interest of promoting free speech and open debate, great latitude is allowed in the tone and substance of postings.
 However, the values of community and mutual respect should be reflected in all communications at the law school.
-The posting of any notice on the student bulletin boards does not connote approval by Cardozo of the contents or message of the posting, or of the speakers, participants or message communicated at any meeting or event it announces.
+The posting of any notice on the student bulletin boards or of an event on the website does not connote approval by Cardozo of the contents or message of the posting, or of the speakers, participants or message communicated at any meeting or event it announces.

-Any posted information that does not meet the requirements stated above will be removed.
+Any posted information either on bulletin boards or online that does not meet the requirements stated above will be removed.